maizer2/maizer2/README.md

 ### **Introduction**

-* Hello, My name is Hyeonwoo Jin, I borned at Republic of Korea in Busan.
+* My name is Hyeonwoo Jin, I borned at Republic of Korea in Busan.
 * Now I work ETRI in Visual Intelligence Laboratory  and i have a master's degree in graduate school DSU.
 * I research visual intelligence task Virtual Try-On Network using GAN and AE.
 * My favorite sentence is "There is no end to learning."